 Cool Heads – Delayed Marriage pushes back buying Decisions

-Delayed marriage has also pushed back home ownership among millennials as they focus on education, travel or enjoying a flexible lifestyle with fewer strings.
+Fewer millennial homeowners adds pressure on the rental market.
+Demand for rental properties grows, prices are pushed up.
+Delayed marriage has also pushed back home ownership among millennials – settling down later in life means there’s less need to find somewhere steady to live.
+Many millennials focus on education, travel or enjoying a flexible lifestyle with fewer strings.

-Twenty-somethings and 30-something flat-sharers have grown up with mobile phones, flat screens, sometimes portered apartment blocks, health and safety regulated furniture and even cleaners.
+Twenty-somethings and 30-something flat-sharers have grown up with mobile phones, flat screens, portered apartment blocks, health and safety regulated furniture and even cleaners.
+When their parents were their age, they were popping coins in phone booths – when they could find one – rather than whipping an iPhone out of their back pockets.